guyroyse/tracking-aircraft/README.md

 Once it's started, point your browser at http://localhost:8000 and watch the aircraft move about.

-### Installing Redis and/or Redis Insight
+### Installing Redis and Redis Insight

 Redis is where we're storing our aircraft spots.
-If you're not going with the quickstart, you'll need to have Redis somewhere.
+If you're not going with the quickstart, you'll need Redis somewhere.
 You can either install it locally, use Docker, or use Redis Cloud.

 - To **install Redis locally**, follow the instructions at https://redis.io/docs/latest/operate/oss_and_stack/install/install-stack/.